This

 Gabriella Aiello was born

-in Rome, Italy, where grew up as a singer,
+in Rome, Italy, where she grew up as a singer,

 dancer and musician.
 She started out studying